-7.3 AI/ML SUPPORT
+7.3 ARTIFICIAL INTELLIGENCE/MACHINE LEARNING SUPPORT

-7.3.1 AI/ML frameworks
+7.3.1 AI/ML Frameworks

 The Offeror should describe optimized framework libraries for execution of machine learning and AI workloads on user-programmable devices, such as those required for optimal execution of deep learning frameworks like PyTorch and Tensorflow.
+The Offeror should also describe support for machine learning library interfaces with base languages.